A Moc's First Year Learning Communities

 Community Descriptions:

 This learning community provides key elements to personal success and connecting with the UTC and Chattanooga community.
 We will covers how to effectively managing workload and time, how to lead teams, how to study, take tests more effectively, and how to establish and maintain your professional reputation.
-To prepare for your career, we will also work on how to write a resume, cover letter, and interview more confidently.- First Year Experience in Chemical Engineering
+To prepare for your career, we will also work on how to write a resume, cover letter, and interview more confidently.- Escape, Explore, and Explain: Math for First Year Students

 Instructor: